Join our in-person and online Summer Information Session – 21 & 22 June

 Optional classes

-Taxation
+Taxation (20 credits)

-Mathematical & Statistical Computing
+Mathematical & Statistical Computing (20 credits)

-This class will introduce you to the R computing environment.
+This module will introduce you to the R computing environment.
 It'll enable you to use R to import data and perform statistical tests, allow you to understand the concept of an algorithm and what makes a good algorithm and will equip you for implementing simple algorithms in R.

-Governance & Accounting Ethics
+Governance & Accounting Ethics (10 credits)

 Governance issues have been debated at great length for many years, but have reach particular prominence in the aftermath of many of the major business scandals that have arisen since the 1990s.
-The publication of the Cadbury Report (since revised and repackaged as the UK Code on Corporate Governance) and the changes that have occurred on an international basis make it desirable to present the accounting aspects of governance and the study of ethics in an accounting setting as a separate class.
-This class is intended to provide an overview of the role of accounting within business and society more generally.
+The publication of the Cadbury Report (since revised and repackaged as the UK Code on Corporate Governance) and the changes that have occurred on an international basis make it desirable to present the accounting aspects of governance and the study of ethics in an accounting setting as a separate module.

-Auditing & Assurance
+Auditing & Assurance (10 credits)

-This class aims to develop an appreciation of both the difficulties faced by preparers, auditors and standard setters in ensuring that a set of accounts gives a true and fair view and to develop an awareness of the extent to which academic research can guide and illuminate this process.
+This module aims to develop an appreciation of both the difficulties faced by preparers, auditors and standard setters in ensuring that a set of accounts gives a true and fair view, and to develop an awareness of the extent to which academic research can guide and illuminate this process.
 It does this through the systematic analysis of auditing regulations and practical applications, in a context of institutional and cultural factors, and through exploring research into aspects of auditing, with a view to analysing the policy issues facing those who regulate and those who apply audit.

-Advanced Financial Reporting
+Advanced Financial Reporting (10 credits)

-This class will cover financial accounting topics and focuses on the preparation of financial statements for external publication.
+This module will cover financial accounting topics and focuses on the preparation of financial statements for external publication.
 The subjects selected will be issues that provide an opportunity to explore various facets of the regulation of financial reporting.
 It'll include significant coverage of the preparation of consolidated financial statements - an area of vital practical and theoretical importance in accounting.
-In order to cover a wider breadth of accounting knowledge and to demonstrate the links between a variety of accounting topics the class will also incorporate seminars to examine the role of management accounting in organisational problem solving, performance measurement and rewards.
-This is an advanced level class in accounting and it discusses complex issues at both a practical and a theoretical level.
+In order to cover a wider breadth of accounting knowledge and to demonstrate the links between a variety of accounting topics the module will also incorporate seminars to examine the role of management accounting in organisational problem solving, performance measurement and rewards.
+This is an advanced level module in accounting and it discusses complex issues at both a practical and a theoretical level.

-Contemporary Management Accounting
+Contemporary Management Accounting (10 credits)

 Differential Equations (20 credits)

-We'll introduce you to analytical methods for solving ordinary and partial differential equations so you'll develop an understanding along with technical skills in this area.
+In this module we’ll introduce you to analytical methods for solving ordinary and partial differential equations, so you'll develop an understanding along with technical skills in this area.

-Inference & Regression Modelling
+Inference & Regression Modelling (20 credits)

-This class will:
+This module will:

 • review the concepts of probability distributions and how to work with these